MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/o365-data-locations.md

 ### Data Center Geographies

 The following global geographies can store data at rest.
-The countries/regions can change and you can find the current information in the[Microsoft Online Services Terms (OST)](https://go.microsoft.com/fwlink/p/?LinkId=2098215).
+The countries/regions can change and you can find the current information in the [Microsoft Online Services Terms (OST)](https://go.microsoft.com/fwlink/p/?LinkId=2098215).

 | Global Geographies | Countries/regions where customer data may be stored |
 | --- | --- |